santacml/pilim/README.md

 It's worth noting pilimit_lib does *not* reproduce the main paper results when using the same hyperparameters due to various floating point and rounding issues, but the results are essentially identical.

-We provide saved versions of the [imagenet network here](https://1drv.ms/u/s!Aqm-bcw66kwDnSfBsbwKG05CxiRK?e=VUahyQ) and the [cifar10 network here](https://1drv.ms/u/s!Aqm-bcw66kwDnSYUPdFw-km20Hta?e=Wu3wd3).
-Please note these files are quite large (14gb and 9gb), and so require a large gpu/ram to run effectively.

 # Fast Introduction

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1dS3raZBv87yB2MNXyyAvvvcEP9s2KsRt?usp=sharing)